Equone/MarketProject/README.md

 ***Final Thoughts:***
 Predicting stock prices is a complex and uncertain task, as financial markets are influenced by a wide range of factors, many of which are impossible to quantify.
 While machine learning offers powerful tools for analyzing historical data and making predictions, it is important to approach such tasks with caution and recognize the limitations of these models.

-This project has no real financial value; it is here to give me an idea of the process of data preparation, feature engineering, model training, and evaluation, providing a foundation for further exploration and experimentation in the field of financial modeling.
+This project is not intended for real-world financial applications; it is here to give me an idea of the process of data preparation, feature engineering, model training, and evaluation, providing a foundation for further exploration and experimentation in the field of financial modeling.
 And as we say in France, for legal reasons : "_Les performances passées ne préjugent pas des performances futures_"